 The procedure for doing this varies, depending on whether you are using a Sendmail system or you are using a Qmail system.

-Setting up Kiwi's incoming mail filter on a Sendmail system
+To set up Kiwi's incoming mail filter on an older Sendmail system, set up the

 "|/usr/local/bin/infilter"

-Where your home directory is the location of your home directory.
+Where your home directory is the location of your home

-You can also change .forward to use Kiwi's mail filter by typing in the following command at a Unix shell prompt:
+by typing in the following command at a Unix shell prompt:

 echo \"\|/usr/local/bin/infilter\" > ~/.forward